 The cemetery also sits adjacent to the Church of Our Lady of Laeken, which houses the Royal Crypt of Belgium, where members of the Belgian royal family are buried.
 Unlike the lavish and dutifully cared-for Royal Crypt, however, the crypt beneath Laeken Cemetery has had a far more checkered history.

-Inaugurated in 1878, the underground burial galleries beneath Laeken Cemetery cover an area of more than one hectare.
+Inaugurated in 1878, the underground burial galleries beneath Laeken Cemetery cover an area of one and a half hectares, 300 meters of corridors.
+More than 4000 people are buried here.
 The crypt consists of three main tunnels that follow the pathways of the cemetery above.
+Many of the tombs have a mausoleum above ground and these continue underground into the crypt.
 Light filters down from small square windows set at regular intervals into the ceiling (and evident in the pathways above), casting enough light to see by, albeit an eerie half-light that adds a distinctly creepy atmosphere to the crypt.